rdonato/delegatedauth/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-##OR: Use the prebuilt service
-Use this sample already deployed at https://delegatedauth.herokuapp.com/

 #How to use
 Once your Salesforce org has Delegated Authentication enabled, all you need to do is enter the URL of your new web service in the Delegated Gateway URL text box.